-Key implications and risks arising ng from this paper Clinical and Quality Performance Financial Governance and Legal The Policy sets the framework and governance structure for the identification and treatment of risks across all categories.
-Equality and Diversity dates and an analysis of the second and dates Reputation Other This paper supports the achieve ement of the following 2015/16 objectives Improve the quality and delivery of urgent and emergency response Through the identification and treatment of risks.
+Key implications and risks arising from this paper Clinical and Quality Performance Financial Governance and Legal The Policy sets the framework and governance structure for the identification and treatment of risks across all categories.
+Equality and Diversity Reputation Other This paper supports the achieve ement of the following 2015/16 objectives Improve the quality and delivery of urgent and emergency response Through the identification and treatment of risks.
 To make LAS a great place to work Dedicated risk management training for managers.
 Publication of the Policy and promotion of risk identification through internal communications to support staff awareness and when raising concerns.
 To improve the organisation and infrastructure Better identification of risks facing any aspect of the organisation.
 To develop leadership and management capabilities Risk management awareness raising and training for all managers.